Jagan-45/EEG-Interpretation-for-Healthcare-using-GRU-and-Random-Forest-/README.md

-# EEG Emotion Recognition Project
+# EEG HealthCare Sector Project

 ## Project Description
-The EEG Emotion Recognition Project aims to leverage EEG (electroencephalogram) signals to classify emotional states.
-By analyzing brainwave patterns, the project seeks to develop a machine learning model that can accurately recognize different emotions, enhancing the understanding of human emotional responses and potentially aiding in mental health assessments and therapies.
+The EEG Care Sector Project aims to utilize EEG (electroencephalogram) signals for multiple applications, including emotional state classification, epilepsy diagnosis, and activity tracking.
+By analyzing brainwave patterns, the project seeks to develop robust machine learning models that leverage Random Forest for epilepsy diagnosis and Gated Recurrent Units (GRU) for emotion analysis.
+This multi-faceted approach enhances our understanding of human emotional responses and contributes to advancements in mental health assessments and therapies.

 ## Features
 - Preprocessing of EEG data for improved model training.
-- Training and evaluation of machine learning models for emotion classification.
+- Training and evaluation of machine learning models for emotion classification and epilepsy diagnosis.
 - Visualization of training and validation performance through learning curves.

 ## Requirements